 - The 1991 film He Said, She Said, starts with two people having contrasting opinions about whether or not to expand a certain roadway.
 At the end, they both correct themselves, switching to the other person's opinion.

-- In the 2009 film Five Hundred Days Of Summer, Tom is hopelessly romantic, while Summer does not believe in love.
+- In the 2009 film (500) Days of Summer, Tom is hopelessly romantic, while Summer does not believe in love.
 By the end of the movie, their dispositions toward love are inverted.

 - The premise of the book Flipped.

 - In the book The Pig, The Prince, And The Unicorn, when Quadroped (the titular Pig) meets Goriel, The Dragon of the piece, who doesn't kill Quadroped, but instead shows him that the assumed-till-then Black and White Morality is more Grey and Gray Morality.

 - The titular character from Lady Windermere's Fan thinks Mrs Erlynne is a wicked woman; her husband, however, thinks there is good in her, allows her to blackmail him because he thinks she deserves another chance, and has her at the house as a guest against his wife's wishes.
 Mrs Erlynne's act of saving Lady Windermere from disgrace at the cost of her own second chance in society reverses the situation: Lady Windermere is deeply grateful to her, and is forced to dispense with her previous black-and-white worldview; her husband, having witnessed Mrs Erlynne disgracing herself in a gentleman's chambers after all he's done for her, considers her beyond the Moral Event Horizon.
 He comes around, though.